 One way of doing this is to use Failure Mode and Effects Analysis (FMEA).
 This tool builds on the idea of risk analysis to identify points where a solution could fail.
-FMEA is also a great system to implement across your organization; the more systems and processes that use FMEA at the start, the less likely you are to have problems that need Root Cause Analysis in the future.
+FMEA is also a great system to implement across your organization; the more systems and processes that use FMEA at the start, the less likely you are to have problems that need RCA in the future.

 Impact Analysis is another useful tool here.
 This helps you explore possible positive and negative consequences of a change on different parts of a system or organization.

 Another great strategy to adopt is Kaizen, or continuous improvement.
 This is the idea that continual small changes create better systems overall.
 Kaizen also emphasizes that the people closest to a process should identify places for improvement.
-Again, with kaizen alive and well in your company, the root causes of problems can be identified and resolved quickly and effectively.
+Again, with Kaizen alive and well in your company, the root causes of problems can be identified and resolved quickly and effectively.